Emotional Rescue (FBI): Production

 The episode was set up in the Chicago P.D. episode "Lines", on March 25, 2020.
 In "Lines", the FBI asked for an officer from Chicago to assist with an unspecified case, and Hank Voight (Jason Beghe) sent Hailey Upton as a punishment for her reckless behavior.

 Casting

 Tracy Spiridakos was set to crossover in more FBI episodes, however because production was suspended on the season due to the COVID-19 pandemic, this episode was her only appearance.
 Series regular, Missy Peregrym did not appear in the episode due to Peregrym's pregnancy, and her character's under cover assignment.

 Reception

-Viewing figures
+Ratings

-In the United States the episode was watched live by 10.85 million viewers.
+In the United States, the episode was watched live by 10.85 million viewers.
 Within seven days, it was watched by 14.09 million viewers.
 It is currently the most watched episode in the series' history.

 Critical response

 Laura Hurley with Cinema Blend said "Hailey fit into the action as OA's partner without taking over the episode, which proves to me that future crossovers and connections can work on both networks.
 Everybody got a moment in "Emotional Rescue," and it was a solid combination of drama and procedural,... and this was actually one of my favorite episodes of FBI".
 She went on to say that "[this episode shows that] FBI definitely needs that Season 3 renewal."